 At the time, I was user of a group of bulletin boards, and authored a text informing about said group.
 A floppy disk containing both software and text became a major giveaway at the group’s booth at some fair.

 SGML and the bread recipe

 In 1997, my mother-in-law asked me how I baked my sourdough bread.
-I took that as an opportunity investigate SGML (on which HTML was then based).
+I took that as an opportunity to investigate SGML (on which HTML was then based).

-SGML is rarely used these days, but the software is still available.
-As of Debian Strech 2018, my old multi-media platform still works, essentially unchanged for 20 years.
+SGML is rarely used these days, but the old processing software is still available.
+As of Debian Stretch 2018, my old multi-media platform still works, essentially unchanged for 20 years.
 The material continues to be available on my web page.
 Its canonical URI has changed only twice in 20 years: First, when I obtained my personal domain.
 Then again some months ago, when I upgraded my sites from HTTP to HTTPS.

 Today, I enjoy using the various markdown flavors.
 This site is written in kramdown1.